-Witwer Hall is home to about 90 students, and is a mixed-class year residence hall that features suite-style living arrangements configured for four students.
+Witwer Hall is home to about 90 students, and is a residence hall that features suite-style living arrangements configured for four students.
 Each room has a common area space and two adjoining bedrooms with shared bathroom facilities on each floor.
 Laundry and lounge facilities are located in the building as well.
 Witwer Hall is located on one corner of the Rush campus, adjacent to Allison Hall.

 Floors: Carpet in hallways; carpet in suites